brianperera/swivel.challenge/README.md

 1. Download the "Published.zip" file from the following location
 2. Unzip the "Published.zip" and run "run.bat".
 Alternatively you can run the "Swivel.Search.ConsoleApp.exe" file inside the "Libraries" folder

+Note:
+* The apps was published to run on the windows environment.
+On request, another app can be published for the Linux environment.
-Note: You can also build & run the app on visual studio 2019 community version.
+* You can also build & run the app on visual studio 2019 community version.
 The start-up project is "Swivel.Search.Console".